AndreasHGK/Peex/README.md

     // peex will set the first *player.Player field it finds to the
     // player that is the events.
 Has to be exported!
     Player  *player.Player
-    Session *session.Session // same as above but for *session.Session
+    Session *peex.Session // same as above but for *session.Session
 	Manager *peex.Manager // ^

     // This parameter will make it so the handler only runs when the